flossy83/BeyonwizV2Patch/README.md

 2. Insert the drive into the PVR and follow the on-screen instructions.
 Otherwise, use the PVR's file explorer to manually run the .ipk file.

-3. Navigate to the plugins menu and select 'Beyonwiz Patch (unofficial)'.
+3. Navigate to the plugins menu and select 'Beyonwiz V2 Patch'.

-4. Select 'Install patch' (green key).
+4. Select 'Install' (green key).

-5. Restart the PVR.
+5. After installation is complete, restart the PVR.

 #### Removal

-1. Navigate to the plugins menu and select Beyonwiz Patch (unofficial).
+1. Navigate to the plugins menu and select Beyonwiz V2 Patch.

-2. Select 'Remove patch' (red key).
+2. Select 'Uninstall' (yellow key).

-3. Restart the PVR.
+3. After installation is complete, restart the PVR.

+You can also optionally remove the patch installer by navigating to the plugins menu and selecting 'remove plugins' (red key) then select the Beyonwiz V2 Patch plugin.

 #### Emergency recovery: